Skip to main content

 • How long does GERD last?

-So without further ado, let’s answer all of them right now:
+So, without further ado, let’s answer all of them right now:

+Occasional heartburn is common, and usually not serious, but persistent symptoms should prompt a visit to a healthcare provider.
 In short, how long can heartburn last? — Forever unless you have quality guidance from doctors who specialize in GERD Reflux in Baltimore.

 How To Reduce GERD And Heartburn Symptoms